Evizero/Augmentor.jl/docs/src/interface.md

 Now that we know how to define a pipeline, let us think about how to apply it to an image or a set of images.

+## The design behind operation types

+The purpose of an operation is to simply serve as a "dumb placeholder" to specify the intent and parameters of the desired transformation.
+What that means is that a pipeline of operations can be thought of as a list of instructions (a cookbook of sorts), that Augmentor uses internally to construct the required code that implements the desired behaviour in the most efficient way it can.

+The way an operation is implemented depends on the rest of the specified pipeline.
+For example, Augmentor knows three different ways to implement the behaviour of the operation `Rotate90` and will choose the one that best coincides with the other operations of the pipeline and their concrete order.

+1. Call the function `rotl90` of Julia's base library, which makes use of the fact that a 90 degree rotation can be implemented very efficiently.
+While by itself this is the fastest way to compute the result, this function is "eager" and will allocate a new array.
+If `Rotate90` is followed by another operation this may not be the best choice, since it will cause a temporary image that is later discarded.

+2. Create a `SubArray` of a `PermutedDimsArray`.
+This is more or less a lazy version of `rotl90` that makes use of the fact that a 90 degree rotation can be described 1-to-1 using just the original pixels.
+By itself this strategy is slower than `rotl90`, but if it is followed by an operation such as `Crop` or `CropSize` it can be significantly faster.
+The reason for this is that it avoids the computation of unused pixels and also any allocation of temporary memory.
+The computation overhead per output pixel, while small, grows linearly with the number of chained operations.

+3. Create an `AffineMap` using a rotation matrix that describes a 90 degree rotation around the center of the image.
+This will result in a lazy transformation of the original image that is further compose-able with other `AffineMap`.
+This is the slowest available strategy, unless multiple affine operations are chained together.
+If that is the case, then chaining the operations can be reduced to composing the tiny affine maps instead.
+This effectively fuses multiple operations into a single operation for which the computation overhead per output pixel remains approximately constant in respect to the number of chained operations.

 ## Loading the Example Image

 Augmentor ships with a custom example image, which was